 How to Determine Your Daily Calories for Weight Loss

-To make it even easier on yourself, you can download the MyPlate tracker to determine your daily calorie needs to meet your specific goals.
+To make it even easier on yourself, you can download a calorie tracking app to determine your daily calorie needs and meet your specific goals.
 It also makes it easier to update your needs as your weight and exercise regimen change.

 - 2015-2020 Dietary Guidelines for Americans:"Importance of Calorie Balance Within Healthy Eating Patterns"